lauriebelch/OrthoDocs/README.md

 | `-y`             | Split paralogous clades below the root of a HOG into separate HOGs.        |
 | `-h`             | Print this help text.                                                     |

 ## Output files

-Full details on the output files and directories can be found [here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294)

 A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplication events and comparative genomic statistics for the set of species being analysed.
 These files are located in an intuitive directory structure.

-The most useful files and folders for most users are
+Full details on the output files and directories can be found [here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).
+The directories that are useful for most users are;

 ```/Phylogenetic_Hierarchical_Orthogroups```
 - Each file is a phylogenetic hierarchical orthogroup (HOG) for a different node of the species tree